ItsMonarch04/crash-course/deploy/README.md

 # Lab in a box

-Start the three-node real-host lab with:
+Start the three-node real-host lab with — loopback only, and not a production topology:

 ```sh
 docker compose up --build